pixelandtonic/DigitalProducts/README.md

 ## Installation

-To install Digital Plugins, copy the digitalproducts/ folder into craft/plugins/, and then go to Settings → Plugins and click the “Install” button next to “Digital Products”.
+To install Digital Products, copy the digitalproducts/ folder into craft/plugins/, and then go to Settings → Plugins and click the “Install” button next to “Digital Products”.

 ## Configuration